crazyturtles/crazyturtles/README.md

 - At a march for a Free Palestine 🍉
 - Playing badminton 🏸 or football (aka soccer) ⚽
-- Gaming (Mostly Rocket League, Sekiro, Teamfight Tactics and Magicraft) 🎮
+- Gaming (Mostly Marvel Rivals, Elden Ring, Teamfight Tactics) 🎮
 - Watching YouTube 📹

 ## **📫 Contact Me**